thecheis/Boston-Icons/README.md

 [PGP signature check files.](https://github.com/thecheis/Boston-Icons/tree/master/PGP-Signatures)

+## Wiki
+[More info](https://github.com/thecheis/Boston-Icons/wiki) about how to install, philosophy, production, FAQ, etc.

 ## Support it

 Do you like my work and do you want to support it?
 Share it on social media / [make a donation](https://github.com/thecheis/Boston-Icons/wiki/Patrons).
 That helps me a lot and [show me love!](https://www.youtube.com/watch?v=Ps2Jc28tQrw)